xtanaa001/Xiaoqi-Homepage/content/join.md

 ## <span style="color:#00204e"> `Prospective Postdoctoral Fellows` </span>

-I am interested in hosting postdocs (subject to funding availability) in a variety of areas, including but not limited to: i) online algorithms; online optimization, ii) stochastic modeling, optimization, and approximation, iii) algorithmic game theory; mechanism design, and iv) energy systems and the urban energy-transport nexus.
+I am interested in hosting postdocs (subject to funding availability) in a variety of areas, including but not limited to: i) online algorithms; online optimization, ii) stochastic modeling, optimization, and learning, iii) algorithmic game theory; mechanism design, and iv) energy systems and the urban energy-transport nexus.
 Interested candidates please email me your CV and one representative publication.
 I might approach you if there is a match in background and research interests.